Skip to main content

 Headshot of Kamran Qureshi

-I joined Saint Louis University in July 2018, and have been actively involved in training as a faculty of the Gastroenterology Fellowship program.
+I joined Saint Louis University in July 2018, and have been actively involved in training as a faculty of the gastroenterology fellowship program.
 I served as an associate program director for the fellowship training from July 2021 to June 2023.
 I am greatly familiar with the rigors and rewards of training here at Saint Louis University.
 Our program’s goal is to create well-rounded gastroenterologists capable of meeting 21st-century needs in a collaborative approach with their patients, other services and the medical system.
 Fellows focus on clinical outpatient experiences, inpatient services, research and special populations.
 The fellowship program is positioned to grow with trainees and their interests, with our talented faculty and staff facilitating their instruction.
 Our union with SSM Health System has provided us with more resources and rigor to further enhance the mission of training and providing care to the community.
 Please check out some of the information about our dual-pathway fellowships.

 If you have any questions, please don't hesitate to reach out.